WU-RDS/MRDA2021/16-FAQ.md

 ## Levels: no yes maybe
 ```

 In this case, you can always go back and re-run the code creating the factor variable from its original source if you have overwritten it accidentally.
-Otherwise you would need to re-run the entire code to get the original formating of the variable back.
+Otherwise you would need to re-run the entire code to get the original formatting of the variable back.

 **3. Common mistake:** converting from `factor` to `integer`/`numeric` directly: